davidtwco/rfcs/text/0000-build-std.md

 targets require `crt1.o`, `crti.o`, `crtn.o`, etc.

-Since [rust#76185]/[compiler-team#343], the compiler has a stable `-Clink-self-contained` flag.
+Since [rust#76185]/[compiler-team#343], the compiler has a stable `-Clink-self-contained` flag which will look for special object files in expected locations, typically populated by the `rust-std` components.
 Its behaviour can be forced by `-Clink-self-contained=true`, but is force-enabled for some targets and inferred for others.

-Rust can start to ship `rust-self-contained-$target` components for targets which need it.
+Rust can start to ship `rust-self-contained-$target` components for any targets which need it.
+These components will contain the special object files normally included in `rust-std`, and will be distributed for all tiers of targets.
 While generally these objects are specific to the architecture and C runtime (CRT) (and so `rust-self-contained-$arch-$crt` could be sufficient and result in fewer overall components), it's technically possible that Rust could support two targets with the same architecture and same CRT but different versions of the CRT, so having target-specific components is most future-proof.
 These would replace the `self-contained` directory in existing `rust-std` components.

 As long as these components have been downloaded, as well as any other support components, such as `rust-mingw`, rustc's `-Clink-self-contained` will be able